-The review of readily available information indicates that the Municipality of South Bruce contains areas with no obvious geological and hydrogeological conditions that would fail the containment and isolation requirements.
-The geology of the Municipality of South Bruce at typical repository depth is dominated by the Upper Ordovician shale and limestone units.
+The review of available information did not identify any obvious geological or hydrogeological conditions that would fail the containment and isolation requirements.
+The Upper Ordovician shale and limestone units that are found at typical repository depth beneath the Township of Huron-Kinloss are potentially suitable for hosting a deep geological repository for used nuclear fuel.
 These formations exist at a sufficient depth and in sufficient volumes to host a deep geological repository.
 They are also expected to have hydrogeological characteristics that would limit groundwater movement.
 Experience from other areas in southern Ontario indicates that the deep groundwater regime within the Upper Ordovician shale and limestone units in southern Ontario is diffusion dominated and isolated from the shallow groundwater system.
-Additional geoscientific characteristics that may have an impact on the containment and isolation functions of a deep geological repository for used nuclear fuel beneath the Municipality of South Bruce, such as the mineralogy of the rock, the geochemical composition of the groundwater and rock porewater, and the thermal and geomechanical properties of the rock would need to be further assessed during subsequent site evaluation stages, provided the community remains interested in continuing with the site selection process.
+Additional geoscientific characteristics that may have an impact on the containment and isolation functions of a deep geological repository for used nuclear fuel beneath the Township of Huron-Kinloss, such as the mineralogy of the rock, the geochemical composition of the groundwater and rock porewater, and the thermal and geomechanical properties of the rock would need to be further assessed during subsequent site evaluation stages, provided the community remains interested in continuing with the site selection process.